Realistic shell model for ordinary muon capture of sd-shell nuclei: Summary and outlook

 We have employed two different effective SM Hamiltonians, one constructed from a low-momentum nucleon-nucleon interaction derived from the high-precision CD-Bonn potential, and another obtained from a $2N$ plus $3N$ nuclear Hamiltonian rooted in the chiral perturbation theory.
 This has allowed us to highlight a strong correlation between the ability of the effective Hamiltonian to reproduce spectroscopic properties and its performance in OMC observables.
 Namely, one of our main outcomes is that the better the calculated spectroscopic observables, the closer the agreement with experimental capture rates.

-We have also been able to benchmark our approach to the OMC with an {\it ab initio} method, the so-called valence-space in-medium similarity-renormalization group \cite{Jokiniemi21}, and the agreement between the results of the two calculations testifies the ability of effective Hamiltonians and decay operators derived from perturbative many-body theory to recover the contributions of nuclear configurations which are not explicitly included in a truncated shell-model space.
+We have also been able to benchmark our approach to the OMC with an {\it ab initio} method, the so-called VS-IMSRG approach \cite{Jokiniemi21}, and the agreement between the results of the two calculations testifies the ability of effective Hamiltonians and decay operators derived from perturbative many-body theory to recover the contributions of nuclear configurations which are not explicitly included in a truncated shell-model space.

 The overall agreement with experiment, especially with ChPT \heff, is satisfactory, and the analysis we have reported indicates that nuclei, whose low‑energy spectroscopic properties are well reproduced by this \heff, also yield reliable predictions for high‑momentum weak processes.